 Butter Beans cooking classes teach participants how to make seasonal, international, nutritious recipes while forging fun, lasting memories in the kitchen!

-Students will learn about seasonality, international cuisines, beneficial nutrients, and mindfulness.
+With taste and flavor as a guide, student chefs examine seasonality, international cuisines, beneficial nutrients, and mindfulness.

 Here’s what cooking class parents had to say about their child’s experience:

 “My daughter is a very picky eater but your class has really opened her eyes to how tasty a variety of food can be.
 She is so proud to share what she has prepared with the family when she gets home and is eager to explain what she did.
-We would put your recipes into our dinner rotation immediately!!” – Mary, a parent of a Butter Beans chef
+We would put your recipes into our dinner rotation immediately!!” – Mary, parent of a Butter Beans chef

 “As soon as the teppanyaki chef started dicing veggies, cooking, and sautéing, my child went into cooking class mode – identifying vegetables/oils/aromatics… asking the chef some 5-year old questions… Because he saw the cooking process and understood it, he felt so empowered that that he ate everything – the fried rice, the minced vegetables, the diced chicken.
-He ate better than the older kids at the table.” – Malini, Parent of a Cooking Class Student on a visit to a Japanese restaurant with her family
+He ate better than the older kids at the table.” – Malini, parent of a cooking class student on a visit to a Japanese restaurant with her family